Every day matters.

 Most of the time I work with bicycle gears and ferns.
 My back yard is filled with ferns and I find them quite soothing.
 And I've adored gears before "Steampunk" was a thing :).
 I also do logos for my boyfriend's band.

 A monotype is a one-time-only, unique print made off of a one-time-use surface.
 Compare this with woodblock printing where you can just keep churning out the same image over and over again.
 A woodblock print lets you make repetitive images.
 A monoprint is one-and-done.

 With a monotype setup, when that print is made, it in essence destroys the mold.
 There's no going back.
 There's no redos.

 Creating monoprints is quite mindful.
 You're aware that what you have is in that moment and it will never come again.

 Lisa Shea Monotype Printmaking

-Polymer Clay is an amazing style of plastic clay that can be baked in a normal oven.
+Polymer Clay is an amazing style of plastic clay which can be baked in a normal oven.
 You don't need a special kiln to do it with.
-It comes in a wide ranges of colors, styles, and textures.
-You can make sculptures, pendants, earrings, rings, and a wide variety of other items.
-Covers for journals.

 Lisa Shea's Polymer Clay